Sleep…we need good quality sleep.

 > 30 = Severe

-If you are concerned you may have sleep apnea, speak to your physician or contact us for a screening or home sleep study.
+If you are concerned you may have sleep apnea, speak to your physician to request a home sleep study or contact us for a screening.

 Treatment Options